groops-devs/groops/CONTRIBUTING.md

 # Contributing to GROOPS

-We appreciate all contributions from improving the documentation to providing bug fixes and implementing new features.
+We appreciate all contributions such as improving the documentation, reporting or fixing bugs, implementing new features and answering questions from users.

-Before you start coding, please get in contact with us.
-The best way to do so is by [filing an issue](https://github.com/groops-devs/groops/issues).

 ## Getting Started